 You can see why I prefer snapping to cutting; look at all of the variances in the length!

-When I made the Grilled Asparagus; I put the spears straight on the grill but I used a grill pan like this one for the shorter pieces.
+When I made Grilled Asparagus; I put the spears straight on the grill but I used a grill pan like this one for the shorter pieces.
 I did have 2 pounds of asparagus last week so this worked like a charm since the smaller, tougher ends actually need to cook a bit longer.

 This time around I still had to cook them longer but I was also using the majority of the spears for the recipe since I had purchased a much smaller bunch.
 The bottom line is that however they are prepared, you’ll need a total of about 2 pounds for this recipe…which is easily cut in half too!

 I’m glad I made a larger batch; my neighbor Amy is too…we both loved it!
-I had a last little bit leftover last night too and I was tired.
+I had a little bit leftover last night and I was tired.
 I ate it cold…and it was good!
 Might be just the thing for a spring brunch?